Introduction to Radiation Therapy for Cancer

 Radiation therapy is a commonly used tool to treat many types of cancer.
 It may be used as the only therapy or it is sometimes given in combination with surgery or chemotherapy.
 The goal of radiation therapy for cancer is to deliver high doses of radiation to cancer cells while limiting exposure to surrounding normal tissues.

 Fortunately, in contrast to cancer cells, normal cells have the capacity to repair themselves after radiation so long as they are not exposed to too much radiation at once.
 This is why we give radiation therapy over several weeks rather than all at once.
-The regenerative characteristic of normal cells, coupled with improvements in techniques to target the cancer and limit the dose to normal tissue, has facilitated a modern era of radiation therapy with excellent cancer cure rates and limited side effects.
+The regenerative characteristic of normal cells, coupled with improvements in techniques to target cancer and limit the dose to normal tissue, has facilitated a modern era of radiation therapy with excellent cancer cure rates and limited side effects.

 Brachytherapy